shidhincr/shidhincr.github.com/source/_posts/2014-08-11-a-brief-walk-through-of-the-ng-options-in-angularjs.markdown

 ---
 ![](https://lh4.googleusercontent.com/-ts5lhPEvP2U/VA2txu4TiLI/AAAAAAAASWs/ZR8EkWYzhcI/w681-h250-no/ng-options.jpg)

-I don't know how many times I banged my head whenever I had to use `ng-options` in my code.
-Every time, I had to google around the syntax and tried to understand what it actually does.
-To be frank, AngularJS documentation for ng-options is less informative and baffling.
-Even though there're couple of stack-overflow links about ng-options, I decided to write a detailed post.
-This post, will be more useful to me than any others, as I don't need to google it next time when I use `ng-options`.
+Using ng-options was bit tough for me.
+I banged my head couple of times when I actually used ng-options in my code.
+And most of the times, I had to google and find out how to make it work.
+Looking the AngularJS documentation didn't help much, as it's less informative and doesn't have much code samples.
+I could find lot of stack overflow links, and infact I understood the concepts after reading those links only.
+Here, finally, I decided to write a blog posts about what I learned.
+And you know, this post is going to be mostly useful to me more than any one; because next time, I don't need to google it.. :)

 <!--more-->
 ## Why ng-options

-The simple way of generating the select menu items in Angular would be using ng-repeat.
+Before that, let's see ng-repeat.
+The simple way of creating a dropdown in Angular is by using ng-repeat.
 Look at the code below:

 ```html
 {%raw%}